 U14-U19 age groups play other nearby Clubs in a recreational division in NorCal.
 Away games will be outside of Pleasanton.

 Additional Programming: Opening Day Parade in Downtown Pleasanton

-These fees include a $50 fundraising fee for all age groups (which you may earn back by selling raffle tickets provided by the Club) and a $50 volunteer fee applied to age groups U7 and older (can be refunded after fulfilling volunteer hours–typically 3-4 hours in the office, at a tournament, or serving as one of your team’s 2 coaches).
+These fees include a $25 pre-paid raffle ticket for all age groups (which you may earn back by selling a $25 raffle ticket provided by the Club) and a $50 volunteer fee applied to age groups U7 and older (can be refunded after fulfilling volunteer hours–typically 3-4 hours in the office, at a tournament, or serving as one of your team’s 2 coaches).